1. When can I begin the program?

 4. What is the average student like?

 Our students range in age from 24 to 65.
 Many students have 25+ years of work experience and are seeking a new career direction.
 Others are interested in gaining academic credentials in the field of sustainability.
 We also have young students fresh out of college.
 Though not a requirement for acceptance into the program, we do prefer for students to have at least a few years of work experience.
 If you don t have experience, we strive to make that a central goal of your educational journey at Lipscomb.
 We try to foster a diverse and unique group of individuals.

 5. What about financial aid?

-We do not currently offer many opportunities for graduate assistantships or institute funding assistance because statistically, Master’s degrees are proven to increase salary levels over time.
 Many students seek federal funding and loan assistance to pay for graduate school.
 Other students receive tuition assistance from their employers.
-For financial aid questions, contact Tiffany Summers at Tiffany.Summers@lipscomb.edu or 615.966.6205.
+For financial aid questions, contact Tiffany Summers at firstname.lastname@example.org or 615.966.6205.
 To learn what opportunities for graduate assistantships or institute funding are currently available, contact Rosemary McPherson at email@example.com.
 A FAFSA is required for federal assistance.
 Books, meals and most of the funding for travel courses is already provided through required tuition fees.
 Visit Lipscomb’s financial aid website for more information.

 6. What is the schedule like?
 Can I work while in the program?